-Examples from the Web for leigh
+Example sentences from the Web for Leigh

 When asked to evaluate his own work, Leigh was a little more reticent.